bodleian/custom-iiif/README.md

 # custom-iiif

-IIIF content (manifests and collections) custom-made for specific projects and events
+IIIF content (manifests and collections) created by Bodleian staff for projects and events.

 ## Contents